neondatabase/website/content/docs/conceptual-guides/branching.md

 Branching has many possible uses, some of which are outlined below:

-- Create a branch of your production database for your Development team
 - Create a branch for each Developer
 -	Quickly and easily create backup branches
 - Run potentially destructive queries without impacting your main branch